Reliable Viscosity Calculation from High-Pressure Equilibrium Molecular Dynamics: Case Study of 2,2,4-Trimethylhexane: Conclusions

 Finally, we extrapolated the shear viscosity of \textit{2,2,4-trimethylhexane} to pressures beyond \SI{1}{\giga\pascal} and estimated the required simulation times, offering valuable insights into the computational challenges facing future viscosity calculations.
 In future work, we will also apply STACIE to longer molecules that are more representative of industrial lubricants.
 Although STACIE has proven robust and reliable, the computational cost of EMD simulations for longer chains and higher pressures will likely be significant.
 Nonetheless, post-processing should remain feasible provided that time-correlated data is acquired following the procedures outlined in this work.

 Methodologically, it would be beneficial to extend STACIE beyond the maximum a posteriori (MAP) estimate of model parameters and their covariance.
 The current implementation of the Lorentz model imposes a penalty to mitigate the influence of models fitted to insufficient spectral data, where poorly resolved parameters may violate MAP assumptions.
 A more rigorous analysis of the full posterior distribution, for instance, through Markov Chain Monte Carlo (MCMC) sampling, could improve STACIE's robustness, especially for cases with limited data.
+In addition, future versions of STACIE could be extended with additional spectral models, e.g. the Fourier transform of the stretched exponential model, to better describe the slow decay associated with the transient power-law regime of the ACF.